Skip to main content

 Allow Local System account to bind an http listener to the service port

 In some cases you need to explicitly allow the service to listen as an http service on the localhost IP address.
-To Do so run the following command from the command line as an Administrator:
+To do so run the following command from the command line as an Administrator, substituting your choice of listening IP address and port:

 netsh http add urlacl url=http://127.0.0.1:9696/ user="NT AUTHORITY\SYSTEM"